 On the Code Query tab, click Text Parsing and Vectorization.
 In the code editor, click Copy Code or Download File to download the code to your device.

-Section | Parameter | Description |
+| Section | Parameter | Description |

-AI Search Open Platform | api_key | The API key.
+| AI Search Open Platform | api_key | The API key.
 For more information about how to obtain the API key, see Manage API keys. |

 aisearch_endpoint | The API endpoint.
 For more information about how to obtain the API endpoint, see Query service endpoint.
-Note You must remove "http://".
-You can call API operations over the Internet or a VPC. | |
+Note You must remove the | |

-workspace_name | AI Search Open Platform. | |
+workspace_name | The AI Search Open Platform workspace name. | |

 service_id | The service ID.
-To facilitate code development, you can configure services and specify service IDs separately in the offline.py and online.py files by using the service_id_config parameter.
+To facilitate code development, you can configure services and specify service IDs separately in the offline.py and online.py files by using the service_id_config parameter. ![]() |

 If you preprocess AI Search Open Platform data in the code, the running results are as follows.

-Document parsing and embedding files:
+Sample code: Document parsing and embedding

-# Multi-modal data processing solution
+# Multimodal data processing solution

-# Python version 3.7 or later is installed.
+# Python 3.8.1 or later

 # pip install alibabacloud_searchplat20240529

-# AI Search Open Platform configurations
+# AI Search Open Platform configuration

 aisearch_endpoint = "xxx.platform-cn-shanghai.opensearch.aliyuncs.com"